School Science Lessons

 Common asparagus fern, (Asparagus setaceus), (houseplant), South Africa, Asparagaceae

-Asparagus, (Asparagus officinalis, var.
-Mary Washington), garden asparagus, sparrow grass, shoots used as spring vegetable, perennial, up to 1 metre, hardy plant, deciduous, deep loose soil, companion plant, culinary uses, spring table vegetable, delicious and nutritious, eaten raw, tastes like fresh green peas, used cooked | Arginine | Asparagine | Asparagoside A | Officinalisinin, C45H76O29 | Yamogenin | medicine, high nutritional value, berries poisonous, Asparagaceae
+Asparagus, , garden asparagus, sparrow grass, shoots used as spring vegetable, perennial, up to 1 metre, hardy plant, deciduous, deep loose soil, companion plant, culinary uses, spring table vegetable, delicious and nutritious, eaten raw, tastes like fresh green peas, used cooked | Arginine | Asparagine | Asparagoside A | Officinalisinin, C45H76O29 | Yamogenin | medicine, high nutritional value, berries poisonous, Asparagaceae.

 Asparagus officinalis, Asparagus, Daleys Fruit Trees

-Asparagus, 'Mary Washington', Asparagus officinalis, Mudbrick Herb Cottage, See text below
+Asparagus, 'Mary Washington', Mudbrick Herb Cottage.

 Asparagus officinalis, Asparagus, Daleys Fruit Trees

-Onionweed, (Asphodelus fistulosus), annual or biennial, up to 0.6 m, onion-like leaves but no onion smell, edible vegetable, but stock ignore it, diuretic seed applied externally to ulcers | Linoleic acid | cereal crop and rangeland weed, southern Europe to India, Asphodelaceae
+Onionweed, (Asphodelus fistulosus), annual or biennial, up to 0.6 m, onion-like leaves but no onion smell, edible vegetable, but stock ignore it, diuretic seed applied externally to ulcers | Linoleic acid | cereal crop and rangeland weed, southern Europe to India, Asphodelaceae.

-Tragacanth, (Astragalus gummifer), gum tragacanth, milkvetch, goat's thorn, locoweed, (E413)
+Tragacanth, (Astragalus gummifer), gum tragacanth, milkvetch, goat's thorn, locoweed, E413

-Gum tragacanth, herbal medicine, western Asia, Fabaceae
+Gum tragacanth, folk medicine, western Asia, Fabaceae.

-Mongolian milkvetch, (Astragalus membranaceus), huang qi, astragalus root milk vetch, goat's thorn, Syrian tragacanth, gum dragon, southernwood, man's tree, boy's love, field southernwood, Astragaloside, "Lectranal" dietary supplement,
+Mongolian milkvetch, (Astragalus membranaceus), huang qi, astragalus root milk vetch, goat's thorn, Syrian tragacanth, gum dragon, southernwood, man's tree, boy's love, field southernwood | Astragaloside | "Lectranal" dietary supplement, Chinese folk medicine, circulation and heart disorders, anti-stress "adaptogen", China, Fabaceae

 Astragalus membranaceus, Mudbrick Herb Cottage